hadoan/Marketing-for-Founders/README.md

 ## 💸 Ads
 Every startup will think about adding a paid channel to their marketing strategy sooner or later and Ads are one of the best ways to accelerate user acquisition.

-Here are a few guides to help you avoid burning through your budget before getting any return:
+Here are a few guides to help you avoid burning through your budget before getting any return from your Ad campaign:
 - [How to get started with Google Ads for early-stage B2B SaaS startups](https://www.mrrunlocked.com/p/google-ads-guide)
 - [The No-Fluff LinkedIn Ads Playbook](https://knowledge.gtmstrategist.com/p/the-no-fluff-linkedin-ads-playbook)
 - [How to get started with LinkedIn Ads for early-stage B2B SaaS startups](https://www.mrrunlocked.com/p/how-to-get-started-with-linkedin)